trueos/trueos-docs/trueos-handbook/using.rst

 your media and automatically create a personalized library with album covers, descriptions, and fan art.

-Kodi can be installed using :ref:`AppCafe®`.
-Once installed, an entry for :guilabel:`Kodi media center` will be added to :guilabel:`Browse Applications`.
+Kodi can be installed using |appcafe|.
+Once installed, an entry for :guilabel:`Kodi media center` is added to :guilabel:`Browse Applications`.
 Kodi can also be started by typing :command:`kodi` from a command prompt.